What is AIR?

 Trainings

 Before the competition officially begins, both developers and NPOs will receive training.
-The developer training will be led by a member of our Accessibility Services Team and will cover the basic a11y skills participants will need to successfully engage in the competition.
+The developer training will be led by a member of our Accessibility Services Team and will cover the basic Accessibility (A11y) skills participants will need to successfully engage in the competition.
 The Community Group training will cover what to expect from the competition, strategies to best engage with their teams, and an overview of accessibility.

 Events